abhinavs/scoop/README.md

 If you want to run create and run custom rake tasks, look at `Rakefile` and `bin/example_script.rb` for example

 ### Deploying to production
->Please note - if you need help in installing RVM and other essential packages, you can check out [this guide on Soopr](https://www.soopr.co/blog/deploy-ruby-on-rails-app-on-aws-graviton-part-1).
-If you need help in installing database, you can see "Creating A Database" section on [Go Rails' guide](https://gorails.com/deploy/ubuntu/20.04#database)

 Our production set up uses
   - rvm as ruby version manager
-  - Puma as app server
-  - Nginx in front of that
-  - We deploy using Capistrano
   - We add puma as a `sysctl` service for easy management

+>Please note - if you need help in installing RVM and other essential packages, you can check out [this guide on Soopr](https://www.soopr.co/blog/deploy-ruby-on-rails-app-on-aws-graviton-part-1).
+If you need help in installing database, you can see "Creating A Database" section on [Go Rails' guide](https://gorails.com/deploy/ubuntu/20.04#database)

 Assuming you have created the database, and have installed `rvm`, install ruby on the **server(s)** by`rvm install 3.0.1`